tmux-python/libtmux/README.md

 >>> pane.enter()
 ```

-grab the output of pane:
+Grab the output of pane:

 ```python
 >>> pane.clear()  # clear the pane